jengalas/pz-adventures-jekyll/_posts/2023/2023-09-07-acadia-adventures-2023-day-1.md

 The first part of the drive went surprisingly well, with very little traffic.
 There was quite a bit of road work along I-84 (and, as an aside, a large truck fire on I-84 westbound near the Connecticut border) and that slowed us down and caused what traffic there was to accumulate more than would be expected at 2:00am.
 But once we worked our way through that area, the traffic thinned out again.

 We were beyond tired when we reached the Charleton Plaza on the Mass Pike just after 4:30am.
-We washed up, and then experienced a brief moment of panic when, while sitting at one of the booths at the nearly deserted plaza, we looked at our email confirmation and saw that it specified only _13_ nights and not 14 as we had requested and planned for.
+We washed up, and then experienced a brief moment of panic when, while sitting at one of the booths at the nearly deserted plaza, we looked at our email confirmation for our lodging and saw that it specified only _thirteen_ nights and not fourteen as we had requested and planned for.

-We went back to the car to get some rest, figuring we would sort it out in the morning (or, well, later in the morning).
+We went back to the car to get some rest, figuring we would sort it out in the morning (or, well, _later_ in the morning).

 As I lay down I had a vague memory of having noticed the incorrect confirmation back in January, calling the hotel manager to sort it out, and not receiving an updated confirmation but noting that the amount charged to our credit card was correct for 14 nights, so we figured that was good enough.
 We still couldn't be sure that was exactly what happened.
 We would have to wait until we found a trustworthy wifi connection to check our previous credit card statements.